-While the specification of our manifest language is kept free of implementation concerns, the model-denotational approach adopted here provides a basis for automatically deriving concrete human or machine readable representations of the language that can be manipulated by the end-user or processed directly by the RESER-VOIR based infrastructure.
-Moreover, beyond creating and editing the manifest itself, the syntax and accompanying semantics can be used as input for a generative programming tool to automate the generation of applications to control the service provisioning process.
+While the specification of our manifest language is kept free of implementation concerns, the model-denotational approach adopted here provides a basis for automatically deriving concrete human or machine readable representations of the language that can be manipulated by the end-user or processed directly by the RESERVOIR based infrastructure.
+Moreover, beyond creating and editing the manifest itself, the syntax and accompanying semantics can be used as input for a generative programming tool to automate the generation of applications to control the provisioning process.

 In practice, the RESERVOIR architecture may be implemented using a wide range of programming languages and existing technologies.
 The semantic definition described in this paper will generally serve as an important software engineering artefact, guiding the design and development of components.
 However, the potential for errors to occur during the provisioning process always exists, due to implementation or a failure to correctly interpret the specification of our language.
 We can assist in identifying and flagging such errors by programatically generating monitoring instruments which will validate run-time constraints previously described in Section 4.2.2.
+The process by which this is achieved is illustrated in Figure 6.